roflzok/do-you-react-bro/README.md

 Not much here yet.
 Just have to get rid of this fuckin' NPM error.

+*Jin*, this is hastily thrown together and the styles are wonky, so please be nice.
+My primary goal was to get the React templating to work.

 ## To Use

 1. Clone the repo.